decentraland/unity-renderer/README.md

 ## Testing your branch using automated builds

-When any commit is pushed to `master`, a build is generated and deployed to:
+When any commit is pushed to a branch on the server, a build is generated and deployed to:

     https://play.decentraland.zone/branch/<branch-name>/index.html